scotthlee/document-classification/docs/generic_README.md

 #Generic classes and functions for performing document classification

-This script is basicaly the module's bargain bin--there's not really a theme to what's in it, other than that it probably doesn't belong in any of the other scripts.
+This script is basicaly the module's bargain bin--there's not really a theme to what's in it, other than that it doesn't really belong in any of the other scripts.

 ##Classes
 The only class here is the ```TextData``` class, which is a (sort-of) flexible holder for...text data.
 It comes with the ```.process()``` method for processing a Pandas ```DataFrame``` holding your corpus and target classes, as well as a ```.split()``` method for dividing the vectorized data into training and test sets.